vanish994/P-gina-Completa-/README.md

 ## Licença

-Distribuído sob a licença MIT.# P-gina-Completa-
+Distribuído sob a licença MIT.